Simple Kubernetes Targeting for Your Chaos Experiments

 All of the container details and logs will be available for your review as you’d expect when running any type of Gremlin experiment.

-The native integration with Kubernetes is available now for Free and Pro users.
+The native integration with Kubernetes is available now for all users.
 Get started by heading to the web app, create a new attack and click on Kubernetes.
 Targeting Kubernetes will soon be possible within a Scenario, however is not available just yet.